Subway-Lovers/Facial-Landmark-Detection-Chanllenge/README.md

 ## Testing ##

-Before testing, remember to upload the test dataset and rename it.
+Before testing, check you have uploaded the test dataset and renamed it.
 All images should be placed in /data/AFLW/data/aflw_test/.

 ```
  data/